verus-lang/verus-analyzer/docs/book/src/configuration_generated.md

 List of files to ignore

-These paths (file/directories) will be ignored by rust-analyzer.
+These paths (file/directories) will be ignored by verus-analyzer.
 They are relative to the workspace root, and globs are not supported.
 You may also need to add the folders to Code's `files.watcherExclude`.